Chris Kelly's Family Predicted He Would "Die Young," Best Friend Lisa Pope Says

-The fun-loving Chris Kelly, whom the world knew from '90s rap duo Kris Kross was only one side of the rapper's multidimensional personality, Kelly's best friend Lisa Pope tells Us Weekly in an exclusive interview.
-In fact, she says, the thing that always stood out to her most about Kelly, who died on Wednesday at age 34, was not his fame or his charisma, but his generosity.
+The fun-loving Chris Kelly that the world knew from 90s rap duo Kriss Kross was only one side of the rapper's multi-dimensional personality, Kelly's best friend Lisa Pope tells Us Weekly in an exclusive interview.
+In fact, she says, the thing that always stood out to her most about Kelly -- who died on Wednesday May 1 at age 34 -- was not his fame or his charisma, but his generosity.

 "He was an unbelievably generous person and he would give until he gave out.
 Until he had no more," the stylist told Us.
 "And he wouldn't come around unless he had something to give.
 His motto was 'I'm not coming to your house empty-handed.'"

 But, Pope admitted, Kelly's tendency to surround himself with the wrong crowd meant that he got involved with some risky behavior that may have ultimately led to his death.
 Even Kelly's grandmother, whom he spoke with "at least every day," had a feeling that the rapper was going down a dangerous path.

 "In my conversation with his grandmother, she said that his mother said that she knew that Chris would die young," Pope shared.
 "Chris was determined to have a certain group of people around him and they probably weren't the best friends. …Even though they were good people, I guess fundamentally, they may not have been the best crowd.
 And I think she was concerned for a while that something may happen to Chris.
 She just had no idea it would be now."